Liberia Immigration Service

 It was created in 1955 via legislation that tasked it with enforcing the Aliens and National Law.
 The bureau has 2,081 immigration officers, including officers deployed at 48 official border crossings points (numbers may be circa 2014).
-To increase the number of officers to 3000, it developed a Manpower Strategic Development Plan through which some 1000 Liberian men and women qualified to join it of which 234 have already successfully graduated from basic recruit training (data may be circa 2014).
+To increase the number of officers to 3000, it developed a Manpower Strategic Development Plan through which some 1000 Liberian men and women qualified to join it of which 234 have already graduated from basic recruit training (data may be circa 2014).

 The agency's mandate, until 2018 supported by United Nations Police advisors specially trained on border issues, includes: